weldersnation3827/wifi-arsenal/README.md

 * [Reaver-wps](https://github.com/gabrielrcouto/reaver-wps/) - Brute force attack against Wifi Protected Setup
 * [wpscrack](https://github.com/ml31415/wpscrack/) - Continuation of wpscrack originally written by Stefan Viehböck
 * [wps](https://github.com/devttys0/wps/) - WPS related utilities
+* [WPSIG](https://www.coresecurity.com/corelabs-research/open-source-tools/wpsig) - Simple tool (written in Python) that does information gathering using WPS information elements.
 * [wpsoffline](https://bitbucket.org/dudux/wpsoffline/) - PoC for routers vulnerable with WPS and deficiencies in their PRNG state
 * [Wps-scripts](https://github.com/0x90/wps-scripts/) - WPS hacking scripts
 * [Wps-Ultimate-Cracker](https://github.com/younextvictim/Wps-Ultimate-Cracker/) - This script will help help you to get the most of router in morocco by using pixiewps , reaver , aircrack-ng ,wifite
 #### Others
 * [apbleed](https://github.com/vanhoefm/apbleed/) - Allows you to use existing heartbleed tools to test the RADIUS server
+* [eapmd5pass](http://www.willhackforsushi.com/?page_id=67) - An implementation of an offline dictionary attack against the EAP-MD5 protocol.
+This utility can be used to audit passwords used for EAP-MD5 networks from wireless packet captures, or by manually specifying the challenge, response and associated authentication information.
 * [haircrack](https://github.com/AdamKnube/haircrack/) - Automated aircrack/reaver/pyrit (An interface for aircrack/reaver/pyrit written in python.
 The interface itself may never get finished.)
 * [IKECrack](http://ikecrack.sourceforge.net/) - IKE/IPSec authentication crack tool.
 This tool is designed to bruteforce or dictionary attack the key/password used with Pre-Shared-Key [PSK] IKE authentication.
 * [Wpe-parse](https://github.com/sa7mon/wpe-parse/) - This is a simple parsing script to convert output from hostapd-wpe (which makes John the Ripper-formatted logs) to Hashcat format.